Biomedical sciences contribute to medical progress by studying the scientific aspects of disease.

 To the Bachelor's program

-2 Advanced Masters in Multidisciplinary Research (French/English)
+Advanced Master's in Multidisciplinary Research (French/English)

 Specialization in Quality Assurance